Address: Leeds Waterfront, Leeds, LS10 1JQ View on Google map

 By train - Leeds station is practically on the Leeds & Liverpool Canal towpath and just minutes by foot to the Aire & Calder Navigation towpath

-By water taxi - the water taxis are free and run between Leeds dock and Granary Wharf
+By water taxi - the water taxis cost £1 per person per journey, under 5’s free, and run every 15 minutes between Leeds dock and Granary Wharf